vwellmo57/CircuitPython/README.md

     duty_cycle = int(pulse_ms / (period_ms / 65535.0))
     return duty_cycle
 ```
 PWM works by sending lots of signals at a certain frequency and certain intervals.
 I primarily used this guide (https://bit.ly/2rvsclJ) to help me work it all out.
 There was lots of collaboration on this assignment amoung us.
 The wiring is RED-5V, BLACK-GND, YELLOW-DPIN.
 I would recommend getting your servo working before using the capacitive touch.
 I used this (https://bit.ly/2X8vuXP) guide to learn how to use capacitive touch.
 It was a lot easier than the PWM for me.
 The overall takeaway was learning how to PWM as well a finding some good Circuit Python rescorces.
+Looking back the most helpful resorce was the Adafruit guide on how to do capacitive touch as well as high-level servo control.

 ## LCD:
 ### Objective